 Mission child gifts toys to hospitalized children

-A former patient at South Texas Health System Children's hospital is spreading gifts to kids in the hospital who won’t be home for Christmas.
+A former patient at South Texas Health System Children's hospital is spreading holiday cheer to kids in the hospital who won’t be home for Christmas.

 "I feel sad that they can't be with their families and spend time, so I'd like to give, so they can have some joy and have a smile on their face,” Isaac Garza said.